 In addition, certain governmental rebates, tax credits and other financial incentives that are currently available with respect to our solar and energy storage product businesses allow us to lower our installation costs and cost of capital and encourage customers to buy our products and investors to invest in our solar financing funds.
 However, these incentives may expire on a particular date, end when the allocated funding is exhausted or be reduced or terminated as renewable energy adoption rates increase, often without warning.
-For example, the federal government currently offers a 30% investment tax credit ("ITC") for the installation of solar power facilities and energy storage systems that are charged from a co-sited solar power facility.
-The ITC is currently scheduled to decline to 10%, and expire altogether for residential systems, by January 2022.
+For example, the U.S. federal government currently offers a 30% investment tax credit ("ITC") for the installation of solar power facilities and energy storage systems that are charged from a co-sited solar power facility.
+The ITC is currently scheduled to decline to 10%, and expire altogether for customer-owned residential systems, by January 2022.
 Likewise, in jurisdictions where net energy metering is currently available, our customers receive bill credits from utilities for energy that their solar energy systems generate and export to the grid in excess of the electric load they use.
 Several jurisdictions have reduced or eliminated the benefit available under net energy metering, or have proposed to do so.
 Such reductions in or termination of governmental incentives could adversely impact our results by making our products less competitive for potential customers, increasing our cost of capital and adversely impacting our ability to attract investment partners and to form new financing funds for our solar and energy storage assets.
+Additionally, the enactment of the Tax Cuts and Jobs Act in the U.S. could potentially increase the cost, and decrease the availability, of renewable energy financing, by reducing the value of depreciation benefits associated with, and the overall investor tax capacity needed to monetize, renewable energy projects.
+Such changes could lower the overall investment willingness and capacity for such projects available in the market.

 Moreover, we and our fund investors claim the ITC in amounts based on the fair market value of our solar and energy storage systems.
-Although we obtain independent appraisals to support the claimed fair market values, the relevant governmental authorities have audited such values and in certain cases have determined that they should be lower, and they may do so in the future.
+Although we obtain independent appraisals to support the claimed fair market values, the relevant governmental authorities have audited such values and in certain cases have determined that they should be lower, and they may do so again in the future.
 Such determinations may result in adverse tax consequences and/or our obligation to make indemnification or other payments, or contribute additional assets, to our funds or fund investors.